An overpayment is where you have been paid more benefit than you are entitled to.

 These proceedings can include:

-- Applying for deductions to be made from any Social Security benefits you may be entitled to such as Income Support or Job Seekers Allowance
+• Applying for deductions to be made from any Social Security benefits you may be entitled to such as Income Support, Employment Support Allowance, Job

-- Applying for an attachment to your earnings
+• Applying for an attachment to your earnings (direct from your employer)

 Confidential Debt Advice